 Unfortunately, emotional support animals do not have special rights in the workplace.
 Even if you have proof that your emotional support animal eases your mental disability, your employer does not have to make reasonable accommodations for your ESA in the Florida workplace.

-Since emotional support animals are not specially trained to provide a service for your disability they do not have public access rights unlike service animals.
-However, you can always talk to your HR department make an exception and request to bring your ESA to work with you.
+Since emotional support animals are not specially trained to provide a service for your disability they do not have public access rights like service animals.
+However, you can always talk to your HR department about making an exception for your emotional support animal.

 You & Your Emotional Support Animal in Florida